-Problems upgrading the firmware

-Firmware upgrade failure If the firmware upgrade fails, the device reloads the previous firmware.
+Problems upgrading the firmware Firmware upgrade failure If the firmware upgrade fails, the device reloads the previous firmware.
 The most common reason is that the wrong firmware file has been uploaded.
 Check that the name of the firmware file corresponds to your device and try again.
 Problems after firmware upgrade If you experience problems after a firmware upgrade, roll back to the previously installed version from the Maintenance page.

-upgrade from the Maintenance page.
 Problems setting the IP address The device is located on a different subnet If the IP address intended for the device and the IP address of the computer used to access the device are located on different subnets, you cannot set the IP address.
 Contact your network administrator to obtain an IP address.

-The IP address is being used by another device Disconnect the Axis device from the network.
-Run the ping command (in a Command/DOS window, type ping and the IP address of the device): If you receive: Reply from <ip address="">: bytes=32; time=10 this means that the IP address may already be in use by another device on the network.
-Obtain a new IP address from the network administrator and reinstall the device.</ip> If you receive: Request timed out, this means that the IP address is available for use with the Axis device.
+The IP address is being used

+by another deviceDisconnect the Axis device from the network.
+Run the ping command (in a Command/DOS window,

+type ping and the IP address of the device):

+- If you receive: Reply from <IP address>: bytes=32; time=10... this means that the IP address may already be in use by another device on the network.
+Obtain a new IP address from the network administrator and reinstall the device. - If you receive: Request timed out, this means that the IP address is available for use with the Axis device.
 Check all cabling and reinstall the device.

+Possible IP address conflict

+with another device on the

-Possible IP address conflict The static IP address in the Axis device is used before the DHCP server sets a dynamic address.
+same subnetThe static IP address in the Axis device is used before the DHCP server sets a dynamic address.

-Possible IP address conflict with another device on the same subnet

-The static IP address in the Axis device is used before the DHCP server sets a dynamic address.
-This means that if the same default static IP address is also used by another device, there may be problems accessing the device.
+This means that if the same default static IP address is also used by another device, there may

+be problems accessing the device.

-Can't log in When HTTPS is enabled, ensure that the correct protocol (HTTP or HTTPS) is used when attemp to log in.
-You may need to manually type $https$ in the browser's address field.
+Can't log in When HTTPS is enabled, ensure that the correct protocol (HTTP or HTTPS) is used when attempting to log in.
+You may need to manually type http or https in the browser's address field.
 If the password for the user root is lost, the device must be reset to the factory default settings.
-See Reset to factory default settings on page 63.
+See Reset to factory default settings on page 54.
 The IP address has been changed by DHCP IP addresses obtained from a DHCP server are dynamic and may change.
-If the IP address has been changed, use AXIS IP Utility or AXIS Device Manager to locate the device on the network.
-Identify the device using its model or serial number, or by the DNS name (if the name has been configured).
-If required, a static IP address can be assigned manually.
+If the IP address has bee changed, use AXIS IP Utility or AXIS Device Manager to locate the device on the network.
+Identify the device using its model or serial number, or by the DNS name (if the name has been configured If required, a static IP address can be assigned manually.
 For instructions, go to axis.com/support.
 Certificate error when using IEEE 802.1X For authentication to work properly, the date and time settings in the Axis device must be synchronized with an NTP server.
-Go to System > Date and time.
+Go to System $>$ Date and time.